High-Acuity Assisted Living vs. Nursing Homes: Making the Right Choice

 How acuity levels are assessed in assisted living

-Finding the right level of care starts with assessment.
-When seniors move into high-acuity assisted living, staff evaluate what they need.
+The right level of care is not a guess; it starts with a careful assessment.
+When your loved one moves into high-acuity assisted living, the staff sit down and evaluate exactly what kind of support they need.

 Activities of Daily Living (ADLs)